 The expanded course description is built into the Syllabus tool in Canvas and is part of the course creation process.
 Only FAS courses will have this template in their course.

-Below is a screenshot of what the template will look like - please note, there are no changes to the template format from fall 21.
+Below is a screenshot of what the template will look like.

 - Click the link below to download an HTML copy of the template.

 - Open the HTML file in a basic text editing program like NotePad or TextEdit.

 - Highlight and copy the code in the HTML file.

 - Go to your Canvas course site and open the Syllabus tool.

 - On the Syllabus page, click the "Edit" button.

 - In the Rich Content Editor, switch to the HTML Editor view.